 Example 1: Using Data to Help Students Get Services

-Consider two students with opposite needs in a geometry course.
+Consider two students with opposite needs in a biology course.
 Through the use of data collection from tests and formative assessments done with programs like EdPuzzle and Nearpod during class, the teacher can assess their needs and determine how to best help them.

 Sometimes what we intend to measure on an assessment is not what we are, in fact, measuring.
 It is important for you to analyze data from assessments not only to determine what your students know but to ascertain how well your assessments are actually measuring the intended learning objectives.
-For example, if a multiple-choice question on a test has a misleading choice as one of the wrong answers, it is possible that students are getting that question incorrect because of the way it is written rather than because of their own misconceptions in the math content.
+For example, if a multiple-choice question on a test has a misleading choice as one of the wrong answers, it is possible that students are getting that question incorrect because of the way it is written rather than because of their own misconceptions in the science content.
 In order to best measure our students learning, teachers have to make sure they are actually asking the right questions.
-Analyzing assessment data frequently not only allows teachers to determine more about their students' learning but also evaluate the quality of their teaching and assessments.
+Analyzing assessment data frequently not only allows teachers to determine more about their students' learning, but also evaluate the quality of their teaching and assessing.